Skip to content

 NAR Settlement Resources

 The recent settlement by the National Association of REALTORS® (NAR) impacts MLS policies and member practices.
-To provide RAFV members with information related to the settlement and changes that go into effect August 17, 2024, we have developed additional resources to assist you.
+To provide RAFV members with information related to the settlement and changes that became effective August 17, 2024, we have developed additional resources to assist you.

 August 17 and Everything After (Settlement Panel Discussion)